awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 (1 row)
 ```

-Test `topology` by using the following SELECT statement:
+Test `topology` by using the following SELECT statement\.

 ```
 select topology.createtopology('my_new_topo',26986,0.5);